melezhik/outthentic/README.md

 ## A compilation phase.

-Stories are converted into perl test files *.t ( compilation phase ) and saved into temporary directory.
+Stories are converted into perl test files \*.t ( compilation phase ) and saved into temporary directory.

 ## An execution phase.

-[Prove](https://metacpan.org/pod/distribution/Test-Harness/bin/prove) utility recursively executes test files under temporary directory and thus provide final suite execution status.
+[Prove](https://metacpan.org/pod/distribution/Test-Harness/bin/prove) utility recursively executes test files under temporary directory and thus gives a final suite execution status.

-So after all outthentic project is just perl test project with *.t files inside, the difference is that while with common test project *.t files _are created by user_, in outthentic project *.t files _are generated_ by story files.
+So after all outthentic project is just perl test project with \*.t files inside, the difference is that while with common test project \*.t files _are created by user_, in outthentic project \*.t files _are generated_ by story files.